accanto-systems/marketplace/docs/Install.md

 ## Load VNFs and Network Services

-clone this marketplace project and checkout the **provider** branch
+Clone the marketplace project and checkout the **provider** branch

 ```
 git clone https://github.com/accanto-systems/marketplace.git
 git checkout provider
 ```

+As required, build VNF images as per each VNF readme and load into target VIM if necessary

-And finally load the VNFs and Network services into LM
+Finally load the VNFs and Network services into LM

 ```
 cd marketplace